TheJolman/zen-browser-flake/README.md

 # Zen Browser

+fork of `https://github.com/MarceColl/zen-browser-flake` with a more recent version

 This is a flake for the Zen browser.

 Just add it to your NixOS `flake.nix` or home-manager: